-Just as Shakespeare’s ‘comedies’ have some dark themes and tragic situations while the ‘tragedies’ have some high comic moments, the Shakespeare’s ‘history’ plays contain comedy, tragedy and everything in between.
+Just as Shakespeare’s ‘comedies’ have some dark themes and tragic situations while the ‘tragedies’ have some high comic moments, the Shakespeare ‘history’ plays contain comedy, tragedy and everything in between.
 All Shakespeare’s plays are dramas written for the entertainment of the public and Shakeseare’s intention in writing them was just that – to entertain.
-It wasn’t Shakespeare, but Shakespearian scholars, who categorised his plays into those areas of tragedy, comedy and history – as well as ‘problem‘ and ‘Roman‘.
+It wasn’t Shakespeare, but Shakespearian scholars, who categorised his plays into the areas of tragedy, comedy and history (as well as ‘problem‘ and ‘Roman‘ and several more).
 Unfortunately, our appreciation of the plays is often affected by our tendency to look at them in that limited way.

 The plays dramatise five generations of’ Medieval power struggles.
 For the most part they depict the Hundred Years War with France, from Henry V to Joan of Arc, and the Wars of the Roses, between York and Lancaster.